Shaluu-24/Keystone/Zidio_Keystone Project/README.md

      CANCELLED     CANCELLED          (reopen: COMPLETED -> IN_PROGRESS, manager only)
 ```

-❌ Illegal transitions return `409 Conflict`.
+- ❌ Illegal transitions return `409 Conflict`.
-🔒`CLOSE` is manager-only.
-Dispatch/assign/cancel is dispatcher or manager.
-Field transitions
-  (start/hold/resume/complete) are the assigned technician or a manager.
-📝 Every transition writes a `WorkOrderStatusHistory` row (who, from, to, when, note).
+- 🔒 **CLOSE** is manager-only.
+Dispatch, assign, and cancel actions can be performed only by a Dispatcher or Manager.
+Field transitions (start, hold, resume, complete) can be performed only by the assigned Technician or a Manager.
+- 📝 Every transition creates a `WorkOrderStatusHistory` record, capturing who made the change, the previous status, the new status, timestamp, and notes.

 ## 📁 Project Structure